agoravoting/agora-core-view/README.md

     cd node-v0.10.31
     ./configure && make && sudo make install

+You need also to install globally grunt and bower:

+    sudo npm install -g grunt-cli grunt bower

 After that, you can install the agora-core-view javascript dependencies:

     npm install && bower install